absrp/geomechanics/README.md

 # geomechanics
-Set of Jupyter Notebooks to concepts in geomechanics
+Set of Jupyter Notebooks of concepts in geomechanics

 <!-- ABOUT THE PROJECT -->
 ## About The Project